fdeblasio/pokeemerald-expansion/notes.md

     - Set OW_PC_HEAL to GEN_LATEST
 - Add relearning moves to PC?
 - PokeNav:
-    - Use layouts instead of maps to get more accurate nearby function?
-(Mainly useful for Gym Leaders in towns)
     - Give trainers more accurate locations
         - Scott at Battle Frontier once he's talked to there
         - Steven at Meteor Falls once he's talked to there